Neural Networks in R Remain Viable in 2026

 • tabnet: Implements TabNet architecture specifically for tabular data

-3. And being able to tune the neural network architecture while incorporating both 1 and 2.
+3. Tune neural network architecture while incorporating both capabilities above

 5.1 Philosophy

-I leverage R’s metaprogramming and non-standard evaluation into kindling through code generation with embedded Domain-Specific Language (DSL) to specify activation functions.
-Under the hood, it:
+I powered kindling with R’s metaprogramming and non-standard evaluation (NSE) through code generation with an embedded Domain-Specific Language (DSL) for specifying activation functions.
+Under the hood, it generates torch::nn_module() expressions based on your specifications and then wraps training logic into reusable functions.

 5.2 Installation